edud69/cloud-backend/README.md

 Make sure all SQL and elasticsearch configs are up to date.

+# Architecture
+## Database structure ##
+-Each micro-services that needs SQL should be structured as followed:

+1. A database for the master tenant and all shared configurations (should be *servicename_master*).

+2. A database for tenant creation.
+It uses this template database when creating a new tenant (should be *servicename_template*).

+3. Several databases for tenant schema (tenant data), each of these database can contain a maximum amount of tenants (they are named *servicename_slaveXXX).

-# Cloud architecture overview
+## Cloud architecture overview ##
 ![backend-architecture-high-lvl.png](https://bitbucket.org/repo/bX8krX/images/3911591992-backend-architecture-high-lvl.png)

-# Micro-Service architecture overview
+## Micro-Service architecture overview ##
 ![backendmicroservice.png](https://bitbucket.org/repo/bX8krX/images/4215674392-backendmicroservice.png)